List of Jeopardy! contestants: Arthur Phillips

-American novelist Arthur Phillips (born April 23, 1969) appeared on Jeopardy! in 1997.
+American novelist Arthur Phillips appeared on Jeopardy! in 1997.
 According to his biography, Phillips was a 5-time undefeated champion, winning $63,003 in the process.
 He competed in the 1998 Tournament of Champions, but lost his quarterfinal match to Teen Tournament winner Sahir Islam.
 In 2005, Phillips competed in the Jeopardy!
 Ultimate Tournament of Champions.
 He won his first match, winning $8,800 (which was bumped to $15,000), and lost his second, finishing behind Eric Terzuolo and former College Championship winner Pam Mueller.

 Bob Harris

-Bob Harris (born October 15, 1963) is a multi-time contestant on Jeopardy!
+Bob Harris is a multi-time contestant on Jeopardy!
 Harris first appeared as a contestant in 1997 and won $58,000 as an undefeated five-time champion.
 The next year, he finished third in the Tournament of Champions, behind Kim Worth and Dan Melia.
 In the first round of the Jeopardy!
 Million Dollar Masters tournament in 2002, Harris scored an upset victory over Rachael Schwartz and Frank Spangenberg.
 He lost in the semifinals to Eric Newhouse.
 In 2005, Harris competed again on the show, this time in the Jeopardy!
 Ultimate Tournament of Champions.
 He won $24,400 and defeated fellow Jeopardy! alumni Frank Epstein and Tom Cubbage in Round 1, but lost in Round 2 to Bruce Borchardt and Michael Daunt.
 In 2014, Harris competed in the Battle of the Decades.
-In his match, he finished third, behind Shane Whitlock and Robin Carroll.
+In his match, Harris finished third, behind Shane Whitlock and Robin Carroll.

 Harris wrote a book about his experiences on Jeopardy!, Prisoner of Trebekistan.
 He has competed on other game shows.
-In 2000, he participated in a million-dollar winning team on Greed, winning $200,000 for himself.
-He was also a successful $250,000 phone-a-friend for a contestant on Who Wants to Be a Millionaire.
+In 2000, Harris participated in a million-dollar winning team on Greed, winning $200,000 for himself.
+He was also a successful $250,000 phone-a-friend for a contestant on Who Wants to Be a Millionaire?.

 Eddie Timanus

-Eddie Timanus (born August 9, 1968) was the first blind contestant to compete on the show, appearing in October 1999.
+Eddie Timanus was the first blind contestant to compete on the show, appearing in October 1999.
 He won five consecutive games—the limit at that time—and earned $69,700 and two cars.
-He subsequently appeared in the Million Dollar Masters, the Ultimate Tournament of Champions, and the Battle of the Decades.
+Timanus subsequently appeared in the Million Dollar Masters, the Ultimate Tournament of Champions, and the Battle of the Decades.

 Brad Rutter

-Brad Rutter (born January 31, 1978) is the biggest all-time money winner on Jeopardy! and briefly held the record for biggest cumulative game show winnings for any U.S. game show contestant.
+Brad Rutter is the biggest all-time money winner on Jeopardy! and briefly held the record for biggest cumulative game show winnings for any U.S. game show contestant.
 Rutter retained the record for Jeopardy! winnings with either $4,255,102 (or $4,270,102, including a pair of Chevrolet Camaros).
 He became a five-day undefeated champion on Jeopardy! in 2000, with a total of $55,102.
-He subsequently won four Jeopardy! tournament titles: the 2001 Tournament of Champions, the 2002 Million Dollar Masters Tournament, the 2005 Ultimate Tournament of Champions, and the 2014 Battle of the Decades.
+Rutter subsequently won five Jeopardy! tournament titles: the 2001 Tournament of Champions, the 2002 Million Dollar Masters Tournament, the 2005 Ultimate Tournament of Champions, the 2014 Battle of the Decades, and the 2019 All-Star Games.

-In 2020, his undefeated streak ended when he finished third in the Jeopardy!
+In 2020, Rutter's undefeated streak ended when he finished third in the Jeopardy!
 The Greatest of All Time tournament, losing to Jennings and Holzhauer by a final score of 3–1–0.